Designing Low-Maintenance Green Roofs for Apartment Buildings: A Step-by-Step Guide

 Why Green Roofs Matter Now

 The heat island effect is real – cities get hotter because concrete stores heat.
 A green roof reflects sunlight, cools the building, and cuts down on energy bills.
 It also catches rain, reducing runoff that can overwhelm storm drains.
 For apartment owners, a green roof can boost property value and give residents a pleasant shared space.
+If your building also has balconies, learning how to turn a small balcony into a year‑round urban garden can extend the greening effort beyond the roof.
 In short, it’s a win for the planet and for people.

 Step 1 – Check the Structure